 When the weather permit you see the inside of the cave.
 Many stairs to get to water level.

-As I did not visit, here are some pictures embedded from Flickr to help you decide if you want to visit:
+As I did not visit, here is a picture on Flickr to help you decide if you want to visit.

 Loch Eriboll Scotland